samux6146/croxsplit44/README.md

-My 3d printed 44 key handwierd split keyboard
+A 3d printed 44 key handwierd split keyboard using Alps / matias switches

 thanks to ak666666 for the base case layout : https://www.thingiverse.com/thing:4146704